 Custom t-shirts look great.
-High-quality custom t-shirts can be the most comfortable thing you own, by far!
+High-quality custom t-shirts near me can be the most comfortable thing you own, by far!
 Fortunately, t-shirts have become acceptable attire anywhere.
 From a bicycle ride to the board room, your favorite shirt can go with you.

 We’ll take a quick look, and help you get longevity from your favorite article of clothing.

 How long fabric lasts heavily depends on how you treat it.
 With an inked t-shirt, you also have the printed image to consider.

 Though, honestly, a quality screen printed t-shirt looks great as it fades too.
 Still, you do not want the material to age prematurely.

 In general, a quality t-shirt will last about 50 washes.
 Whether that’s 6 months or 10 years has lots to do with how often you wash it.
 But that number comes from averages.
 A t-shirt can last much longer if you properly care for it.

 - Material type

 - Treatment of stains